generic tetromino game

 Sfx

-Sound effect loaded by game.loadsfx.
+A sound effect loaded by game.loadsfx.

 type Sfx = integer